jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (c) execute a new mortgage over any new or renewed lease or reversion in substitution for this mortgage on terms, covenants, and conditions as like or similar to those of the present mortgage as the circumstances will permit:
   (d) enforce the rights of the mortgagor to any compensation, damages, or other amounts for any cause, including compensation for the value of improvements and buildings that is or may be payable if any person other than the mortgagor becomes the purchaser at auction of any right to a lease of the land, or otherwise:
   (e) receive the compensation, damages, or other amounts referred to in paragraph (d) on behalf of the mortgagor:
-  (f) enter into, execute, and register any instrument that is necessary or expedient for any of the purposes specified in paragraphs (a) to (e) (including the making of a request to the Registrar-General under section 117 or 118A of the Land Transfer Act 1952).
+  (f) enter into, execute, and register any instrument that is necessary or expedient for any of the purposes specified in paragraphs (a) to (e) (including the making of an application to the Registrar-General under section 95 or 96 of the Land Transfer Act 2017).
 (6) The mortgagee, as attorney of the mortgagor, has power from time to time to appoint and remove 1 or more substitute attorneys.
 (7) The mortgagor agrees to ratify and confirm anything that the mortgagee or a substitute attorney lawfully does or causes to be done under this clause.